abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 What is an Abstract Theory
 ===

-> Instead of asking what can be defined and deduced from what is assumed to begin with, we ask instead what more general ideas and principles can be found, in terms of which what was our starting-point can be defined or deduced.
-> Bertrand Russell, from Introduction to Mathematical Philosophy
+> Instead of asking what can be defined and deduced from what is assumed to begin with, we ask instead what more general ideas and principles can be found, in terms of which what was our starting-point can be defined or deduced. --- Bertrand Russell, from "Introduction to Mathematical Philosophy"

 Most scientific and mathematical theories have a specific *domain*, which they are tied to, and in which they are valid.
 They are created with this domain in mind and are not intended to be used outside of it.
 For example, Darwin's theory of evolution is created in order to explain how different *biological species* came to evolve using natural selection, quantum mechanics is a description of how particles behave at a specific scale, etc.